 Is it true?

-Despite the modern exterior, there is still quite a bit of heritage left inside, such as the original 17th century closed string dog leg staircase, and 19th century decorations.
+Despite the modern exterior, there is still quite a bit of heritage left inside, such as the original 17th-century staircase, and 19th-century decorations.
 A plan to demolish the two buildings next door (with the facade preserved) for a new hotel and underground theatre will see 4/5 Great Newport Street’s interior restored as part of the hotel.

 The black tiles were added to the frontage of the building at a more recent date – and that recladding might accord with the stories of the nail during building works.

 There’s a slight problem with the date that happened though – while most stories about the coat hook say the construction work took place in the 1930s, and indeed some planning documents say the black tiles were added in the 1930s, the black tiles weren’t added until the mid-1940s, at the earliest.